-- Delay on final deliveries caused by a slow computer
+- Delays on final deliveries caused by a slow computer

-- An employee is overburdened with tasks while another is vacant
+- An overburdened employee, while others are vacant

 - Information spread in different channels, causing execution mistakes and delays

-Now you’ve already singled out your process bottlenecks, you’re able to look at them objectively and start looking for ways to solve these problems.
-This is another step in which the participation of all those involved is highly encouraged—the more, the merrier!
-Working as a team, with different points of view and ideas, may be exactly what you need to find creative and effective solutions.
+When you single out your process bottlenecks, you can look at them objectively and start researching ways to solve these problems.
+This is another step where it’s great to bring in all involved team members.
+Working as a team with different views and ideas may be what you need to find creative and effective solutions.

-Stimulating interaction won’t only provide you with a wide range of ideas, but will also keep the team integrated and committed to the changes that may prove to be necessary.
+Besides providing a wide range of ideas, stimulating interaction will also keep the team integrated and committed to the changes that may prove to be necessary.

-It goes without saying that the team must be kept on the loop of all steps of the improvement implementation, from mapping the processes to identifying bottlenecks, from the search for solutions to elaborating and implementing an action plan.
+The team must be in the loop of all steps of the improvement implementation, from mapping the processes to identifying bottlenecks, searching for solutions to elaborating and implementing an action plan.

-It’s important to keep the improvement process dynamic and constantly re-evaluate the results—most likely, the first idea for a solution won’t be the perfect answer to the problem.
-Constantly checking and evaluating it will give you the necessary information to make any adjustments—or even start developing a plan B.
+Keep the improvement process dynamic and continuously re-evaluate the results.
+Most likely, the first idea for a solution will not be the perfect answer to the problem.
+However, it is crucial to put your plan into practice to have real-world feedback and continue optimizing the workflow.
+Continuous improvement by planning, acting, checking, and evaluating will provide you information and data to make any adjustments.

-As we’ve said, it’s essential to know and monitor your processes on a regular basis to keep them updated and effective.
-Even old, established processes may lose their effectiveness and need an update from time to time.
-As it happens with people, processes can’t be set in stone; they must be flexible enough to adapt from time to time.
+It is essential to monitor your processes regularly to keep them updated and effective.
+Even old and established processes may lose their effectiveness and need an update from time to time.
+You can’t set processes in stone; they must be flexible enough to adapt to internal and external changes.

-Try Pipefy!
-We empower companies to be organized and more productive by running their processes and day-by-day routines on an easy and intuitive tool, helping them leave inefficient manual forms, spreadsheets and email threads in the past.
+Pipefy is a business process management software that empowers companies to be organized and more productive by running their processes and daily routines on an easy to deploy, intuitive tool.